 The responsibilities of this department include:

-- Oversight and administration of Title I, III, IV, V, IX, 21st Century Learning Centers, and various grants and programs.
+- Oversight and administration of Title I, III, IVA, V, IX, and various grants and programs.

 - Work with the Title II-A Director on aspects of Title II-A Related to other Federal Programs.

 Title I, Part A - Improving the Academic Achievement of the Disadvantaged

 Title I is a part of the Elementary and Secondary Education Act of 1965 (ESEA).
 This act provides federal funds through the Georgia Department of Education to local educational agencies (LEAs) and public schools with high numbers or percentages of economically disadvantaged children to help ensure that all children meet challenging State academic content and student academic achievement standards.

 - Click Here to Learn More about Title I -

 Title I, Part A - Foster Care Provisions